drstearns/tutorials/src/jsfunctional/index.md

 > **WARNING:** the `.sort()` method isn't pure—it actually sorts the array in place and returns a reference to the original array.
 This is why you'll often see developers filter or map the array first to create a copy of the original array before sorting it.
 See the [Mapping section](#secmapping) below for an explanation of mapping.

-But what if want these sorted descending by count instead of ascending?
+But what if we want these sorted descending by count instead of ascending?
 You might be tempted to write more comparator functions, but the combinations would start to explode.
 Instead, let's embrace functional programming and realize that a descending sort requires a comparator that simply negates the return value of the ascending comparator: if the ascending comparator returns a negative number, our descending comparator needs to flip that to a positive number, and vice-versa.
 Thankfully `-0 === 0` in JavaScript, so negating a zero won't hurt anything.
 We can write this descending comparator as a function that takes another comparator as a parameter and returns a new comparator that negates the result:

 ```javascript
 //`comparator` is a sort comparator function